albertz/commandergenius/readme.txt

 Also the screen is always double-buffered, and after each SDL_Flip() there is garbage in pixel buffer, so forget about dirty rects and partial screen updates - you have to re-render whole picture each frame.
-Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it may not be present on all devices, so I won't do that.
+Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it is not present on all devices, so I won't do that.
 Basically your code should be like this for SDL 1.2:

 // ----- HW-accelerated video output for Android example